 Packing Good Items for Your Kids

-As always, when traveling with kids, it's much better off bringing your own food and beverages.
-While food and drink are sold on dining cars, it's often expensive, not that good, and with limited selection.
+As always, when traveling with kids, it's much better off to bring your own food and beverages.
+While food and drink are sold in dining cars, it's often expensive, not that good, and with limited selection.
 And the dining car may shut up just when your kids announce that they are starving.

 The temperature on the train is usually very different from that outside.
 So dress your child in layers if possible.
 Bring a spare coat/sweater and a short-sleeved shirt.